bblais/A-Measure-Of-Faith/chapters/Chapter 05 - The Case for Jesus.md

 $$
 where the probability of God, $P(G)=1/2$, is the "modest" value taken from the previous work.
 The first part, $P(R|G)$, is an attempt to divine the motivations of God,

 >Then let us represent by $c$ [in our simplified notation, $R$ ] the claim that God became incarnate among humans at some time with a divided incarnation, a more precise form of the way described by the Council of Chalcedon.
-I suggested that it was ‘as probable as not’ that he would do this and so in numerical terms the probability of his doing it is 1⁄2.
+I suggested that it was 'as probable as not' that he would do this and so in numerical terms the probability of his doing it is $1/2$.

 Thus, Swinburne arrives at the prior probability of the resurrection,
 $$